yubuylov/huginn_mysql2_agent/README.md

 # Mysql2Agent

-Huginn's agent for execute custom query.
+Huginn's agent for execute custom MySQL query.

 Set connection url and write query – selected rows will be emitted as events.

 ## Installation